-- Staff to have high expectations and standards for all children responding to individual needs where necessary; - Seeing all pupils as individuals with differing interests, knowledge and skills; - Recognising that support is an entitlement for all children who may need it, rather than a special addition to their education; - To work in partnership with parents/carers; - Work with the Trust Board to enable them to fulfil their statutory monitoring role with regard to this policy for children with SENDs; - Involve external support agencies, where appropriate, to support the need of individual pupils; - Ensure that all staff have access to training and advice to support quality teaching and learning for all pupils; - Children with a SEND are identified and supported; - Monitor the progress of every child at pupil progress and pupil performance meetings; - All children listed on the school SENDs register have a bespoke, effective Intervention Education Plan (IEP).
+- Recognising that support is an entitlement for all children who may need it, rather than a special addition to their education; - To work in partnership with parents/carers; - Work with the Trust Board to enable them to fulfil their statutory monitoring role with regard to this policy for children with SENDs; - Involve external support agencies, where appropriate, to support the need of individual pupils; - Ensure that all staff have access to training and advice to support quality teaching and learning for all pupils; - Children with a SEND are identified and supported; - Monitor the progress of every child at pupil progress and pupil performance meetings. - All children listed on the school SENDs register have a bespoke, effective Intervention Education Plan (IEP).